pcristof/asap/README.md

 ASAP reads grids of ZeeTurbo (or other!) spectra in a very specific format.
 The choice of hdf5 format was motivated by 1- the easy link to a unique wavelength solution file reducing disk space usage and 2- the highly efficient IO that h5py offers.
 The working example comes with a very minimal grid for storage reasons.

 #### Observation data
-ASAP reads spectra store in a FITS file.
+ASAP reads spectra stored in a FITS file.
 Note that the program was designed to handle spectra with multiple orders.
+There are now two supported formats for the input:</br>
-Your input FITS files should contain a HDUList with 3 *ordered* cards **after** the PrimaryHDU, containing the 2D wavelength, normalized fluxes, and errors.
+1. A fits a HDUList with 3 *ordered* cards **after** the PrimaryHDU, containing the 2D wavelength, normalized fluxes, and errors.
 Currently, no other format is adequately supported (see example below).
 ```
 >> hdu.info()
 Filename: dotau_templates.fits